Deflation and tensor induction on the Frobenius-Wielandt morphism: Functorial properties of the FW morphism

-Finally, suppose that $p$ divides $d$.
-In this case, any group $T$ of order $d$ contains $N$, and we easily have that $T$ is in $[s_G]$ if and only if $T/N$ is in $[s_{G/N}]$.
+Now suppose that $p$ divides $d$.
+In this case, any group $T$ of order $d$ contains $N$, and we easily have that if $T$ is in $[s_G]$ then we can chose $[s_{G/N}]$ containing $T/N$.
 Hence, in order to have equations 1 and 2 coincide, it suffices to have $m_{T,\, N}=m_{C_T,\, C_N}$. \end{proof}